JHU-PL-Lab/www-fpse/lecture/modules.md

   - It's hard to see what's going on in `utop`.
   - It can be harder to test our module.

-Further, anything define in the `.ml` that is not declared in the `.mli` is not accessible to users.
+Additionally, anything defined in the `.ml` that is not declared in the `.mli` is not accessible to users.
 - It's like those types/values are `private`.
 - If there is nothing to hide, then you don't need an `.mli` file at all.
 The type of the module will be inferred.
-- All assignments come with an `.mli` file so you get used to the format
+- All assignments come with an `.mli` file so you can get used to the format
    - Also the documentation specifying what a function does should go in the `.mli` file by convention
    - We have followed that pattern for Assignment 3